Aquarium of the Pacific

 Start in the Southern California/Baja Gallery where you’ll find the 536,000-litre, three-storey-high Honda Blue Cavern that features ocean inhabitants found off the coast of Catalina Island.
 You’ll also want to visit the Seal and Sea Lion Habitat and the Ray Touch Pool.
 Highlighting habitats in and around the Bering Strait, the Northern Pacific gallery features a collection of graceful jellies, four playful otters in the Sea Otter Exhibit, and the largest species of octopus in the world, the giant Pacific octopus, which can be more than 20 feet long.

-Then head to the warmer waters of the Tropical Pacific Gallery and the largest exhibit in the aquarium—the 1.3 million litre Tropical Reef Habitat, which can be viewed from three locations and holds thousands of colourful fish, coral, sea turtles, and two kinds of sharks.
+Then head to the warmer waters of the Tropical Pacific Gallery and the largest exhibit in the aquarium—the 350,000 gallon Tropical Reef Habitat, which can be viewed from three locations and holds thousands of colourful fish, coral, sea turtles, and two kinds of sharks.
 Don’t forget to stop by the seahorse and sea dragon exhibit to see if you can find these camouflaged creatures hiding among the seaweed.

 In addition to the three main galleries, the aquarium also features outdoor exhibits, including an interactive Shark Lagoon, the Lorikeet Forest aviary, the penguin habitat, and a horseshoe crab touch lab.